Nathin-Dolphin/OOP-Repository/README.md

 		(Implemented) - Create PokedexWriter to assist in producing the necessary json files

 	## Version 2.0 Features:
-		Print more information about each pokemon
+		(In Progress) - Print more information about each pokemon Implement option to search by evolution
-		(Implemented) - Print the output to the frame instead of the terminal Use threading while reading the many json files Implement option to search by evolution
-		Implement method to automatically find and download the needed json files via URLs Finish adding pokemon to the json files
+		Use threading while reading the many json files (Implemented) - Print the output to the frame instead of the terminal (Implemented) - Finish adding pokemon to the json files (Implemented) - Implement method to automatically find and download the needed json files via URLs

 	## Version 3.0 Features:
 		Put PokemonSearch into its own repository